tmenochet/PowerSpray/README.md

 From an authenticated perspective, users vulnerable to this attack known as "AS-REP roasting" can be retrieved via LDAP based on their attribute "userAccountControl":

 ```
-PS C:\> Invoke-PowerSpray -Ldap -Domain ADATUM.CORP -EncType 23
+PS C:\> Invoke-PowerSpray -Ldap -Server DC.ADATUM.CORP -EncType RC4
 ```

-By default, the LDAP connection is established within the current user authenticated context but alternative credentials can be specified using `-LdapUser` and `-LdapPass` parameters.
+By default, the LDAP connection is established within the current user authenticated context but alternative credentials can be specified using `-LdapCredential` parameters.

 ## Spraying